 How is the exam performed?

-Low-dose CT lung screening is one of the easiest screening exams you can have.
+The low-dose CT lung screening is one of the easiest screening exams you can have.
 No medications are given, and no needles are used.
 You can eat before and after the exam.
 You do not even need to get changed as long as the clothing on your chest does not contain metal.
-You must, however, be able to hold your breath for at least 6 seconds while the chest scan is being taken.
+However, you must be able to hold your breath for at least 6 seconds while the chest scan is being taken.

 Are there any risks to low-dose CT lung screening?